flowground/amazonaws-com-glue-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### BatchGetCrawlers
-### Returns a list of resource metadata for a given list of crawler names.
-After calling the <code>ListCrawlers</code> operation, you can call this operation to access the data to which you have been granted permissions to based on tags.
+> Returns a list of resource metadata for a given list of crawler names.
+After calling the <code>ListCrawlers</code> operation, you can call this operation to access the data to which you have been granted permissions to based on tags.<br/>

 #### Input Parameters
 * `Action` - _required_